Response Caching & Pipeline Status

 Key Takeaways

-- The pipeline endpoint uses
+- The parcel count by status endpoint uses

 GroupBy(p => p.Status)with no date filter for a live snapshot - Fill in missing enum values with zero counts so the front-end always gets a complete dataset